ruano-a/autoHide/README.md

 # autoHide
-A plugin to automatically hide an element, and show it back when moving the cursor.
+A plugin to automatically hide an element, typically a menu, and show it back when moving the cursor.

 # Basic usage
 ~~~~